Advanced GI Endoscopy Workshop

 • Pre-reading

-• Porcine tissue* and computerised simulation models
+• Porcine tissue* models

 • Didactic sessions